 How do we find the strength for activism?
 With the overwhelming multitude of wrongs and injustices in this world, where do we even start?
 How do we keep fighting when our efforts seem like a drop in the ocean?
 What do we do when we feel we have nothing left to give?

-While this video is geared towards vegans interested in animal activism, it can just as equally speak to non-vegans and vegans alike interested in any form of activism.
+While this post is geared towards vegans interested in animal activism, it can just as equally speak to non-vegans and vegans alike interested in any form of activism.

 This is something I encounter a great deal in my work: the struggle to find strength to speak up for the animals, the strength to not back down when you seem to be the only one fighting, the strength to look into the eyes of a being who you know moments later will have the life drained from them, and despite all of that not give up hope.